 The following is an example of RFE notice from USCIS for a NIW application:

 This officer is unable to complete the processing of your application without further information.
 Please read and comply with the request below, then submit the evidence to the above address.
 Include a copy of this letter and place the attached gold sheet on top of your documents.

-The beneficiary's work is an area of substantial intrinsic merit.
-However, it has not been established the National Interest would be adversely affected if a Labor Certification was required.
-It has not been established the beneficiary's work has significantly impacted his filed of study.
+The beneficiary's work is an area of substantial merit.
+However, it has not been established the National Interest would be affected if a Labor Certification was required.
+It has not been established the beneficiary's work has significantly impacted on his filed of study.

 Please explain what the applicant has done above and beyond performing the routine, and normal duties that a Microchannel Reactor researcher performs during the course of their duties.
-You must establish the applicant has made a significant impact within their field, and they are different from their peers who have performed similar work.
+You must establish the applicant has made an impact within their field.

 Please clarify the number of citations the a applicant received regarding their work, since USCIS was unable to determine the number of citations the petitioner received.

 - How many overall citations has the petitioner received?